jxlxx/julio/content/posts/03-radius-basics.md

 The naming of the `authorize` section is kind of misleading.
 This is really more like a pre-authentication step.

+Radius servers can also proxy requests to other servers to do the actual authentication.

 ## Network Access Server